kda9036/team-tutorial-website/README.md

 Course: Web and Mobile Computing II

+See ProjectDemo > view raw for video demo of project

 # Project Description

 - Worked as a team on a multi-page website to serve as a tutorial guide for CSS